aimeshabani/School-Management-System/README.md

 Libraries: OpenCV (cv2) for photo capture

----

-Installation
+**Installation**

-1. Clone the Repository:
+1. Clone the repository:

 git clone https://github.com/aimeshabani/school-management-system.git

-2. Navigate to the Project Directory:
+2. Navigate to the project directory:

 cd school-management-system

-3. Install Dependencies:
+3. Install dependencies:

 pip install -r requirements.txt

-4. Configure the FTP Server:

-Ensure you have an FTP server (router-based or dedicated) set up for secure data storage.
+4. Configure the FTP server for data storage.

-5. Run the Application:
+5. Run the application:

 python main.py

----

-Usage
+**Usage**

 Role-Based Login:

-Login as:

-Secretary: Access secretarial tasks.

-Financial Staff: Access financial tasks.

-Admin: Access all tasks.

-Dynamic Features:

-Import, manage, and set reminders for timetables.

-Analyze and filter student or teacher data for informed decision-making.
+Login as Secretary, Financial Staff, or Admin to access relevant features.

 Spending Tracker:

-Generate and print financial reports (daily, weekly, monthly, yearly).
+Generate reports for any time range (daily, weekly, monthly, yearly).

-Monitor all income, expenses, and balances.
+Monitor all income, expenses, and account balances.

-Print professional financial documents for audits or reviews.
+Print professional documents for financial records or audits.

----
+Dynamic Filtering and Reporting:

+Find specific groups of students or teachers based on attributes like debt, performance, or demographics.

 Screenshots

-Include screenshots to showcase:
+Include screenshots of the following:

-1. Report cards.
+Report cards

-2. Dynamic timetable.
+Dynamic timetable

-3. Spending tracker and financial reports.
+Spending tracker and financial reports

-4. Role-based user interface.

----
+User role management

 Contribution

 Contributions are welcome!
-Please:

-1. Fork the repository.

-2. Create a pull request for any changes or new features.
+Please fork the repository and create a pull request for any changes or new features.

----

 License

 This project is licensed under the MIT License.

----

 Author

 Shabani Aime

 Contact: aimeshabani@gmail.com